donundeen/C4/README.md

 TODOs:
+- MVP: dammit, looks like getting the synchronous stuff working across the board (for easier style of programming, and ease of inter-widget communication) isn't going to work, because zombie doesn't support it.
+-- re-write to use ASYNC for all calls
+-- requires a console message of "c4_done" at the end of every widget run to tell zombie that we're done running -- widgetData and widgetHtml methods need a callback function -- make a function that wraps up ALL the requests into ONE method, with ONE callback, with "insert code" snippet.
+- MVP: need a proxy for calling external webservices -- then include as a "insert code snippet" bit
 - MVP: a bit of UI wrapper around each bin.
 --any other features we want to have act on an individual bin.
 -- MVP: "Save bin" icon, and remove it from JSBIN UI
-- MVP: need a proxy for calling external webservices -- GET for starters
--- then include as a "insert code snippet" bit
 - MVP need an image proxy as well.